Ridiculously Easy Blue Cheese Coleslaw (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 All the ingredients used in this salad are low-carb and low-glycemic choices.
-The Lighthouse Original Blue Cheese I use has 16 grams of fat in two tablespoons, but only 1.5 grams is saturated fat, and even if you added crumbled blue cheese I wouldn’t worry about the fat grams when you’re eating so much healthy cabbage!
+The Lighthouse Original Blue Cheese that I used is low in carbs and saturated fat, and even if you added crumbled blue cheese this salad is mostly healthy cabbage!